 This is a good location for lures and soft plastics.
 Check out our guide on the best lures to catch redfin.
 Long casting metal lures, blades, vibes and spoons are also a good option worth trying when fishing from the banks.
 They will allow you to cover great distances.
 Top options include the nories wasaby, pontoon 21 paco spoon & Savage Gear soft fat vibes.

 Shallow diving hard body lures and heavily weighted soft plastic minnow imitations are also excellent choices.
 Some good options include bullet lures in bright and natural colours, Daiwa double-clutch, Rapala Countdown series and Savage gear minnows are also excellent choices.
-Traditional lures such as spinners and Tassie devils will also work really well especially in bright colours.
-You won’t need to get to fancy here a simple cast and slow roll will be effective.
+Traditional lures such as spinners and Tassie devils will also work really well, especially in bright colours.
+You won’t need to get too fancy here a simple cast and slow roll will be effective.
 You may also consider trolling these slowly from your boat or kayak.
 In the early mornings, you may spot trout breaking the surface to take flys and crickets.
 Therefore fly and cricket imitations lures and soft plastics such as the savage Gear Mayfly are also options worth trying.

 When targeting freshwater species such as redfin we recommend fishing with a light spinning rod.
 This will make the experience more enjoyable and improve your catch rates.
 We suggest a 1-3 or 2-4 kilo fishing rod.
 Coupled with a 2000, 2500 or 3000 size reel that’s been spooled with a decent quality braid between 4-8 pound.
 Then finished with roughly a rod length of a quality fluorocarbon leader.